SepiSha/irma-dataset/README.md

 Use of any third-party materials referenced in metadata or documentation must comply with their respective copyright terms.
 See [`NOTICE.md`](NOTICE.md) for more information.

+## Acknowledgements

+The MIDI files of the Mirza Abdollah Radif included here were originally published in my
+[radif-Midi repository](https://github.com/SepiSha/radif-Midi).
+We also acknowledge **Ardavan Khalij**, whose work on separating the gushes of the dastgahs in Midi files for several of the dastgahs has been instrumental.
+His relevant work can be found in the [IranianMusicKnowledgeBase.jl repository](https://github.com/ArdavanKhalij/IranianMusicKnowledgeBase.jl).

 ## 📌 Citation